SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/graphical-app/visualization-of-rectangle-and-point.md

-#### Visualization of the rectangle and the point
+#### Visualization of the Rectangle and the Point

-It is left to implement the most complex part: visualization of the rectangle and the point in the control **`pictureBox`** with resizing.
-We can help ourselves with **the code below**, which makes little calculations and draws a blue rectangle and a dark blue circle (the point) according to the coordinates given in the form.
-Unfortunately, the complexity of the code exceeds the learnt material unitl this moment and it is complicated to be explained in details exactly how it works.
+What remains is to implement the most complex part: visualization of the rectangle and the point in the control **`pictureBox`** with resizing.
+We can help ourselves with **the code below**, which makes some calculations and draws a blue rectangle and a dark blue circle (the point) according to the coordinates given in the form.
+Unfortunately, the complexity of the code exceeds the material learnt until the present moment and it is complicated to explain in details exactly how it works.
 There are comments for orientation.
 This is the full version of the action **`Draw()`**:

 ```csharp
 private void Draw()